melgasonio/faq-accordion/README.md

             }
 ```

-Making the question tabbable and enterable.
+Make the questions and button icons tabbable and enterable.
 ```js
     document.onkeydown = (e) => {
         if (e.key === "Enter") {